Ariana-Sauvan/Pet-App/README.md

+Program of a Application to follow the life of a pet in Java.
-This code was written on Android Studio
+This code was written on Android Studio.